xtendui/xtendui/src/gatsby/markdown/components/addons/listing/infinite-scroll.md

 For advanced options see javascript file source code `xtendui/src/addons/infinite-scroll.js`.

+Inside `elements.pagination:Query` you can use this strings that gets populated with variables:

+- `xt-num` replaced with current page number
+- `xt-tot` replaced with total pages number

 <div class="table-scroll">

 |                         | Syntax                                    | Default / Arguments                       | Description                   |